Idrica Water Security Day Africa

 Prof. Hamanth Kasan

-- Over 30 years of experience in the water and sanitation sectors, locally, continentally and globally.
-His qualifications include a PhD in Applied Microbiology, Graduate Diploma in Water and Environmental Engineering and a Postgraduate Diploma in Company Direction.
-He is also a certified Neuro-semantic coach.
+- Prof. Hasan has over 30 years of experience in the water and sanitation sectors, locally, continentally and globally.
+His qualifications include a PhD in Applied Microbiology, a Postgraduate Diploma in Water and Environmental Engineering and a Postgraduate Diploma in Company Direction.
+He is also a certified neuro-semantic coach.

-- Specialist and opinion leader in multi-disciplinary education, science, engineering, management, leadership, corporate governance and coaching.
+- He is an expert and opinion leader in multi-disciplinary education, science, engineering, management, leadership, corporate governance and coaching.

-- Prof. Kasan has a widespread valuable experience as an academic, practitioner and director.
-He has presented innovative approaches to the Sustainable Development Goals in different forums around the world.
+- Prof. Kasan has widespread experience as an academic, practitioner and director, and has presented innovative approaches to the Sustainable Development Goals in different forums around the world.

-- He has held various positions, such as VP IWA, Chairman of IWA (South Africa and ESAR International), Advisory Member of Program Committee of the Singapore International Water Week and Board Chairperson of Water Research Commission in South Africa.
+- He has held various positions, such as IWA Vice-President, IWA Chairman (South Africa and ESAR International), Advisory Member of the Singapore International Water Week’s Program Committee and Board Chairperson of the Water Research Commission in South Africa.
 He has also been an advisor to water ministers in South Africa.

-- International Task team member for formulating new ISO 30500:2018 standard for innovative non-sewage sanitation, led by Bill and Melinda Gates Foundation.
+- He has worked as an international task team member in drawing up the new ISO 30500:2018 standard for innovative non-sewage sanitation, led by the Bill and Melinda Gates Foundation.

 - He successfully led the merger between IWSA: Eastern and Southern African Region (ESAR) and the African Water Association (AfWA).

-- Vice President of AfWA.
-Board member of IWA and AfWA, and Chairman of the AfWA Program Committee focused on acquisition of donor funds for water and sanitation development projects in Africa.
-Fellow of IWA and the Water Institute of Southern Africa (WISA) and member of the International Advisory Group UN Habitat (GWOPA program).
+- He is the Vice-President of AfWA, a board member of IWA and AfWA, and Chairman of the AfWA Program Committee, focusing on the acquisition of donor funds for water and sanitation development projects in Africa.
+He is a fellow of the IWA and the Water Institute of Southern Africa (WISA) and a member of the International Advisory Group UN Habitat (GWOPA program).

-- General Manager of Scientific Services and Chairperson of the Task Group at Rand Water, which serves drinking water to 16M people.
+- He is the General Manager of Scientific Services and Chairperson of the Task Group at Rand Water, which serves drinking water to 16M people.

-- Previously Extraordinary Professor at University of Pretoria South Africa, he is currently Honorary Professor at the Institute for Water and Wastewater Research (Durban University of Technology, South Africa).
-Member of South African Local Government Association (SALGA), Scientific Forum.
+- He was an Extraordinary Professor at the University of Pretoria in South Africa, and is currently an Honorary Professor at the Institute for Water and Wastewater Research (Durban University of Technology, South Africa).
+He is a member of the South African Local Government Association’s (SALGA) Scientific Forum.

-- He has published “The Gift”, on how to empower young water professionals, and has received local, continental and global awards for leadership in the water sector.
+- He has published “The Gift”, on how to empower young water professionals, and has received local, continental and global awards for leadership in the water industry.

 - See profile

-- Telecommunications Engineer by the Polytechnic University of Valencia (Spain), he has a Master’s degree in the specialty of radio communications from the École Supérieure d’Electricité (SUPELEC) in Paris.
+- Nebot is a Telecommunications Engineer graduate from the Universidad Politécnica de Valencia (Spain) and has a Master’s degree in radio communications, from the École Supérieure d’Electricité (SUPELEC) in Paris.

-- He has always been involved in the technology sector, as head of business development for different telecom multinational companies such as EXFO, Astellia or Ingenia Telecom.
+- He has always been involved in the technology sector, as head of business development for different telecom multinationals such as EXFO, Astellia and Ingenia Telecom.

-- He currently holds the position of Head of Business Development at Idrica, leading the divisions of sales, marketing, tenders and documentation.
+- He is currently Head of Business Development at Idrica, leading the sales, marketing, tenders and documentation divisions.